jqwidgets/create-jqwidgets-angular-app/README.md

 The page will reload if you make edits.

 ### `npm run build`
-Builds the app in production mode and stores it in the `dist/` directory.
+Builds the app and stores it in the `dist/` directory.

 ## Why Use This?